BURNOUT

 Burnout is distinct from depression, though severe burnout can increase the risk of depression.

-Burnout is often linked to long-term stress, especially from work, but we believe it can affect all parts of your life, not just your job.
+Burnout is often linked to long-term stress, especially from work, however we believe it can affect all parts of your life, not just your job.

 • recognize the signs,